 Columbia has a rich history—and you’ll find evidence of that history everywhere you turn.
 As the center of state government, Columbia is central to South Carolina’s history.
 But Columbia wasn’t the first capital of South Carolina, Charleston was.
 In 1786, the State Assembly voted to move the capital and Columbia became the first planned city in the United States.
 If you’re a history buff, a trip to Columbia won’t disappoint.

-Columbia and its colleges have long been intertwined.
-We boast five institutions of higher learning founded before the turn of the nineteenth century, and each one has a history worth exploring.
-The oldest, the University of South Carolina, was established in 1801.
+Now, it's time to make your way to The University of South Carolina, where the Gamecock reigns and the fans bleed garnet.
+Columbia and its colleges have long been intertwined, and our city boasts five institutions of higher learning founded before the turn of the nineteenth century, and each one has a history worth exploring.
+The oldest, UofSC, was established in 1801.
 The center of the university, known as the Horseshoe, is a beautiful place to take a stroll or sit for a spell.
 Interested in a tour?
 The South Caroliniana Library near the entrance of the Horseshoe offers historic tours for those who want to learn more about how the Horseshoe has evolved.
-The heart of campus is also home to university president Harris Pastides and his wife Patricia, so smile and wave if you see them.
+The heart of campus is also home to university president, Robert Caslen and his wife Shelly, so smile and wave if you see them.

-Just a block from the university, you’ll find yourself on the lush grounds of the South Carolina State House.
+Just a few minutes from all of the universities, you’ll find yourself on the lush grounds of the South Carolina State House.
 Explore the monuments and find the six bronze stars on the outside of the impressive structure, each marking a spot that was hit by General Sherman’s cannons during the Civil War.
 You can take free guided and self-guided tours of the State House Monday through Friday, and you may even spot Governor Henry McMaster and his bulldog Mac.

-Breathing in the history in Columbia is easy, whether you’re walking through one of our historic neighborhoods or enjoying the day on a park bench.
-We’d be remiss if we didn’t tell you to carve out some time for the South Carolina State Museum, where you can explore South Carolina’s history, from culture and art to science and technology.
+We’d be remiss if we didn’t tell you to carve out some time for this Columbia favorite, the South Carolina State Museum, where you can explore South Carolina’s history, from culture and art to science and technology.
 Breathe in the history of South Carolina as you tour the museum looking at artifacts and artwork from throughout the state.
 And when you need a real breather?
 Take a break in the State Museum’s 4-D theater or the planetarium.

-However you plan your trip, don’t miss the historical markers you see along the way.
-In Columbia, you can learn something new everywhere you go!
+However you enjoy your stay, don’t miss the historical markers you see along the way.
+In Columbia, you can learn something new everywhere you go.